ShpakovDmitry/nRF52840_experiments/docs/rtc/README.md

 | 2^8 - 1   | 7812.5 us         | 131072 seconds |
 | 2^12 - 1  | 125 ms            | 582.542 hours  |

+###### Overflow features
+The `TRIGOVRFLW` task set the `COUNTER` calue to `0xFFFFF0` to allow software test the overflow condition.
+Overflow occurs when `COUNTER` overflows from `0xFFFFFF` to `0`.
+The `OVRFLW` event is disabled by default.

+###### TICK event
+The `TICK` event enables low poewr "tick-less" RTOS implementation as it optionally privides a regular interrupt source for a RTOS without the need to use ARM SysTick feature.
+Using the RTC `TICK` event rather than the SysTick allows the CPU to be powered down while still keeping RTOS sheduling active.
+The `TICK` event is disabled by default.